tsgates/arch-wiki-markdown/wiki/SHA_password_hashes.md

 not automatically re-hashed.
 To fix this, you must reset all user passwords so that they can be re-hashed.

-As root issue the following the command,
+As root issue the following command,

     # passwd <username>